-- FM suppresses leading zeroes and trailing blanks that would otherwise be added to make the output of a pattern be fixed-width.
-In PostgreSQL, FM modifies only the next specification, while in Oracle FM affects all subsequent specifications, and repeated FM modifiers toggle fill mode on and off. - TM suppresses trailing blanks whether or not FM is specified. - to\timestamp and to\date ignore letter case in the input; so for example MON, Mon, and mon all accept the same strings.
-When using the TM modifier, case-folding is done according to the rules of the function's input collation (see Section 23.2). - A separator (a space or non-letter/non-digit character) in the template string of to\timestamp and to\date matches any single separator in the input string or is skipped, unless the FX option is used.
-For example, to\timestamp('2000JUN', 'YYYY//MON') and to\timestamp('2000/JUN', 'YYYYY MON') work, but to\timestamp('2000//JUN', 'YYYYY/MON') returns an error because the number of separators in the input string exceeds the number of separators in the template.
+• FM suppresses leading zeroes and trailing blanks that would otherwise be added to make the output of a pattern be fixed-width.
+In PostgreSQL, FM modifies only the next specification, while in Oracle FM affects all subsequent specifications, and repeated FM modifiers toggle fill mode on and off.

+- TM suppresses trailing blanks whether or not FM is specified. - to_timestamp and to_date ignore letter case in the input; so for example MON, Mon, and mon all accept the same strings.
+When using the TM modifier, case-folding is done according to the rules of the function's input collation (see Section 23.2). - to_timestamp and to_date skip multiple blank spaces at the beginning of the input string and around date and time values unless the FX option is used.
+For example, to_timestamp(' 2000 JUN', 'YYYY MON') and to_timestamp('2000 JUN', 'YYYY-MON') work, but to_timestamp('2000 JUN', 'FXYYYY MON') returns an error because to_timestamp expects only a single space.
+FX must be specified as the first item in the template. - A separator (a space or non-letter/non-digit character) in the template string of to_timestamp and to_date matches any single separator in the input string or is skipped, unless the FX option is used.
+For example, to_timestamp('2000JUN', 'YYYY///MON') and to_timestamp('2000/JUN', 'YYYY MON') work, but to_timestamp('2000//JUN', 'YYYY//MON') returns an error because the number of separators in the input string exceeds the number of separators in the template.

 If FX is specified, a separator in the template string matches exactly one character in the input string.
 But note that the input string character is not required to be the same as the separator from the template string.
-For example, to\timestamp('2000/JUN', 'FXYYYY MON') works, but to\timestamp('2000/JUN', 'FXYYYY MON') returns an error because the second space in the template string consumes the letter J from the input string.
+For example, to_timestamp('2000/JUN', 'FXYYYY MON') works, but to_timestamp('2000/JUN', 'FXYYYY MON') returns an error because the second space in the template string consumes the letter J from the input string.

 - A TZH template pattern can match a signed number.
 Without the FX option, minus signs may be ambiguous, and could be interpreted as a separator.
 This ambiguity is resolved as follows: If the number of separators before TZH in the template string is less than the number of separators before the minus sign in the input string, the minus sign is interpreted as part of TZH.
 Otherwise, the minus sign is considered to be a separator between values.
-For example, to\timestamp('2000 -10', 'YYYY TZH') matches -10 to TZH, but to\timestamp('2000 -10', 'YYYY TZH') matches 10 to TZH. - Ordinary text is allowed in to\char templates and will be output literally.
+For example, to_timestamp('2000 -10', 'YYYY TZH') matches -10 to TZH, but to_timestamp('2000 -10', 'YYYY TZH') matches 10 to TZH. - Ordinary text is allowed in to_char templates and will be output literally.
 You can put a substring in double quotes to force it to be interpreted as literal text even if it contains template patterns.
 For example, in '"Hello Year "YYYY', the YYYY will be replaced by the year data, but the single Y in Year will not be.
-In to\date, to\number, and to\timestamp, literal text and double-quoted strings result in skipping the number of characters contained in the string; for example "XX" skips two input characters (whether or not they are XX).
+In to_date, to_number, and to_timestamp, literal text and double-quoted strings result in skipping the number of characters contained in the string; for example "XX" skips two input characters (whether or not they are XX).

-Prior to PostgreSQL 12, it was possible to skip arbitrary text in the input string using non-letter or non-digit characters.
-For example, to\timestamp('2000y6mld', 'yyyy-MM-DD') used to work.
+Prior to PostgreSQL 12, it was possible to skip arbitrary text in the input string using nonletter or non-digit characters.
+For example, to_timestamp('2000y6mld', 'yyyy-MM-DD') used to work.
 Now you can only use letter characters for this purpose.
-For example, to\timestamp('2000y6mld', 'yyyytMMtDDt') and to\timestamp('2000y6mld', 'yyyy"y"MM"m"DD"d"') skip y, m, and d.
+For example, to_timestamp('2000y6mld', 'yyyytMMtDDt') and to_timestamp('2000y6mld', 'yyyy"y"MM"m"DD"d"') skip y, m, and d.